Light aircraft pilot licence: Legal basis

 The LAPL was introduced in 2012.
+In October 2025 the UK LAPL(A) was superseded by the NPPL, with no new licenses issued by the CAA.

 European Union and EASA member states

 The EU LAPL is defined in the Regulation (EU) No. 1178./2011.
 Compared to the ICAO licence on the level of a PPL the requirements, skill tests, and privileges are lowered.
 The rules and requirements for the license are stated in Part-FCL of the Regulation (EU) No. 1178./2011.

 United Kingdom

 When the United Kingdom left the EASA system at the end of 2020, EASA Part-FCL was retained in UK law as UK Part-FCL.
 As such, the UK continues to issue LAPLs, however these are not compatible with the EASA LAPL.